 Program Fees (includes 40 CEs)

-$1495 includes two 3-day of trainings and 10 hours of clinical consultation
+- $1545 includes two 3-day of trainings and 10 hours of clinical consultation

-$1295 is a discounted rate for clinicians working for non-profit agencies
+- $1345 is a discounted rate for clinicians working for non-profit agencies

 Participants must send a certificate of completion from their initial training.

-$600 fee for Basic Training Refresher Course (for previously EMDR trained clinicians).
+- $650 fee for Basic Training Refresher Course (for previously EMDR trained clinicians).
 Cost covers attendance at morning didactic section only.